 Abertillery Rugby Football Club.

-There is a consensus that the Abertillery Rugby Football Club formed in 1883.
-I have thoroughly searched all newspaper reports from that time but can’t find any information or details on their set-up.
+There is a consensus that the Abertillery Rugby Football Club was formed in 1883.
+I have thoroughly searched all newspaper reports from that time but can’t find any information or details of their set-up.

 The earliest mention of the team in official reports that are available is in 1885 when the Abertillery Rugby Football Team were playing in the Monmouthshire Rugby Football League.

 A report in the Cardiff Times from 14th August 1886 stated the selection of officers for the Abertillery Club for the coming season were as follows – Mr W. Rickard (Captain); Mr J. Z. Edmunds (Vice Captain); Mr W. Edwards (Treasurer) and Mr D. N. Boswell (Secretary):

 The Abertillery Team in 1888 were as follows – Mr Eli Lee (Back); Mr John Thomas; Mr William Bevan; Mr R. Lawrence; Mr John Brown (Three Quarters); Mr S. Robins; Mr E. Skidmore (Half Backs); Mr E. Boswell (Captain); Mr David Rees; Mr Mark Robins; Mr John Pearce; Mr John Powell; Mr William Davies; Mr John C. Edwards and Mr John Brittle (Forwards): At this time their headquarters was the Bush Inn, though they later had the Station Hotel as their club house.

 In the early 1900’s the Abertillery Club became a successful unit and the players all natives of Abertillery won the Monmouthshire League on a few occasions.

 In August 1905 Mr D. J. Boots left Newport Rugby Team to play for Abertillery.